 MusicRow is proud to reveal the honorees for its ninth annual Rising Women on the Row celebration.

 This year’s ceremony will honor six female executives who are making a significant impact on Nashville’s country music industry.
-The event is set for Wednesday, March 25, 2020 at the Omni Hotel Nashville.

 This year’s honorees include: